By André Casterman, Chief Marketing Officer at INTIX – the data management fintech

 IBM signs 6 banks to issue stablecoins and use Stellar’s XLM cryptocurrency.
 Coindesk

-As the number of network propositions expands, financial institutions will need holistic visibility on and tracking of all cross-border payments across networks – this is where INTIX will help as a multi-network transaction warehouse supporting both traditional and emerging payments channels as well as fiat and cryptocurrencies.
+As the number of network propositions expands, financial institutions will need holistic visibility on and tracking of all cross-border payments across networks – this is where INTIX will help as a network-agnostic transaction data technology supporting both traditional and emerging payments channels.
 This is depicted below:

-The main benefit of such specialised transaction-centric data technology and platform will be to handle the archiving, measurement, reporting, retrieval and tracking/alerting of all types of payments in a way that is independent from the underlying messaging, clearing and settlement processes.
+The main benefit of the INTIX data technology is to handle the archiving, measurement, reporting, retrieval, tracking and alerting of all types of payment flows in a way that is independent from the underlying messaging, clearing and settlement processes.

 We make your transaction data accessible and actionable in real time.
 INTIX